Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Now is a great time to check where you stand and decide whether to begin testing or treatment now or wait for the new plan year.

-After your first consultation, your Financial Coordinator will review your planned treatment timeline, then recommend a path that protects both your care and your budget.
+Not sure whether to start now or wait?
+After your first consultation, your Financial Coordinator will review your planned treatment timeline, then help you find a solution that fits both your goals and your budget.

 Referral requirements for HMOs, how authorizations work, and more.